dinomatic/docs.dinomatic.com/source/docs/akurai/creating-review-pages.md

 ### Hero Styles

-You can customize the hero to display in 1 or 2 coulmns.
-Also you can choose to display the pahe heading (`h1` tag) below or above the hero.
-You can make this changes in [Customizer &#8594; Review Options](/docs/akurai/customizations#review-options).
+You can customize the hero to display in 1 or 2 columns.
+Also you can choose to display the page heading (`h1` tag) below or above the hero.
+You can make this changes in [Customizer &#8594; Review Options](/docs/akurai/customizations/#review-options).

 ![akurai-review-hero](/assets/images/akurai/akurai-review-heros.png)